daniel-kun/kubedev/README.md

 `kubedev` commands are based on the definitions found in `kubedev.json`, which include the minimum necessary information that is required to execute common cloud-dev related tasks.

-A kubedev.json describes an "Service", which in turn can contain "Apps" that may be deployments, daemonsets or cronjobs.
+A kubedev.json describes an "Service", which in turn can contain "Apps" that may be deployments or cronjobs.

 Schema of kubedev.json: